antonioribeiro/firewall/readme.md

 ),
 ```

-The file (for instance `/usr/bin/firewall/blacklisted.txt`) must contain one IP, range or file name per line, and, yes, it will search for files recursivelly, so you can have a file of files if you need:
+The file (for instance `/usr/bin/firewall/blacklisted.txt`) must contain one IP, range or file name per line, and, yes, it will search for files recursively, so you can have a file of files if you need:

 ```
 127.0.0.2